robbocop3542/sandbox-fivem/readme.md

 ![Logo](https://i.ibb.co/Tm01NWq/banner.png)
-# Sandbox RP
+# Paradise RP
-This is a heavily modified version of Mythic Framework for Sandbox RP.
+This is a heavily modified version of Mythic Framework for Paradise RP.
 This is a custsom framework that uses a component system, all UI's are built in React.
 This codebase is being released with the full permissions of the original Mythic Framework authors Alzar & Dr Nick

 ## Dependencies